Find Your Perfect Bike in 10 Seconds CLICK HERE

 On the other hand, what you may want to consider when owning a heavier bike is how easy it may be for you to carry, or even mount onto the back of your car if you enjoy going away with your bike.

-Therefore, although weight can effect the ride quality, it’s definitely not as big an issue in comparison to whether or not the bike may be too heavy for you to carry when walking down stairs etc. But on the plus side being heavier, it’s harder for thieves to just pick up and walk away with…
+Therefore, although weight can affect the ride quality, it’s definitely not as big an issue compared to whether the bike may be too heavy for you to carry when walking down stairs, etc. But on the plus side, being heavier, it’s harder for thieves to pick up and walk away with…

 Benefits of Lightweight E-Bikes